-Paying for the full cost of attending college—including housing, food, and connectivity—is the biggest barrier to success for most California students, particularly students of color, first-generation students, those impacted by poverty, and others marginalized by our systems.
-Though California has one of the strongest financial aid programs in the country, the current system does not fully account for the complex financial lives of most college students, many of whom are working and supporting family members while they pursue a college degree.
+Paying for the full cost of attending college—including housing, food, and connectivity—is the biggest barrier to success for most California learners, particularly students of color, first-generation students, those impacted by poverty, and others marginalized by our systems.
+Though California has one of the strongest financial aid programs in the country, the current system does not fully account for the complex financial lives of most learners, many of whom are working and supporting family members while they pursue a postsecondary degree.

-California needs an approach to financial aid and robust support for non-tuition costs that is simple to understand and access, and that allows students to earn a B.A. without taking on unmanageable debt.
+California needs an approach to financial aid and robust support for non-tuition costs that is simple to understand and access, and that allows students to complete their postsecondary education without taking on unmanageable debt.

 At the same time, California’s public institutions of higher education have faced mounting and compounded pressures in recent years, from reduced revenue and competition from other institutions to major technological changes and students’ shifting college plans.